nextcord/nextcord/docs/intents.rst

     # from nextcord.ext import commands
     # bot = commands.Bot(command_prefix='!', intents=intents)

-What happened to my text commands?
+What happened to my prefix commands?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Due to an :ref:`API change <need_message_content_intent>`, to read message content in most messages,